grafana/metrictank/docs/inputs.md

 ## kafka-mdm (recommended)

+This is a kafka input wherein each point is sent as a unique kafka message.
+This is the best way, even though we haven't gotten it to perform on par with kafka-mdam yet, but we expect to get there soon.
+This is the recommended input option if you want a queue.

 ## kafka-mdam (experimental, discouraged)

 This is a kafka input that uses application-level batches stored within single kafka messages.